-St Edmund's Academy Blenheim Park Academy Reffley Academy Converted and joined the Trust on 1 October 2016 converted and joined the Trust on 1 March 2017 converted and joined the Trust on 1 August 2017 b.
+- Greenpark Academy (formerly St Edmund's Academy) converted and joined the Trust on 1 October 2016 - Blenheim Park Academy converted and joined the Trust on 1 March 2017 - Reffley Academy converted and joined the Trust on 1 August 2017 b.
 Members' liability

 The operation of The Trust's Academies and employment of staff are the responsibility of the Trustees.
 The Trust retains control of Academy budgets and finances, and monitors these through its Finance Committee.
-The Trust has established Local Governing Bodies which are made up of community stakeholders.
-The committee has delegated authority to focus on teaching and learning.
+The Trust has Local Governing Bodies which are made up of community stakeholders.
+The committee has delegated authority to focus on safeguarding, outcomes and community engagement.

-Details of the Trustees who served throughout the period are included in the Reference and Administrative Details section.
+Details of the Trustees who served throughout the year are included in the Reference and Administrative Details section.
 Within this report the term Trustee refers to a member of the MGB and the term Governor to a member of the Local Governing Body.
-Details of the Trustees who served during the period are included in the Reference and Administrative Details section.